andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Mine runs completly zero issue since i made it, no trouble with my wife anymore. :sweat_smile:

 If you need help, pull a request or start a discussion, Thanks!

+Version 3.1 Update:
+--
+This version comes with an upgraded "Helper Function Flow" It let you easily discover:

+- Room IDs / RIDs
+- Zone IDs / RIDs
+- Lamp IDs
+- Motion Sensor IDs
+- Button IDs

+These are stored in context (default) until they are overwritten or erased.
+With another Flow additional included, you can recall all these Informations as an array, or seperately.